accuknox/samples/UPDATES.md

     [a custom httpHandler to reply *whoami*](https://github.com/vsk-coding/microservices-demo/blob/main/UPDATES.md#custom-handle)
 3. **Vulnerable address field** -
     [to executes codes in the backend](https://github.com/vsk-coding/microservices-demo/blob/main/UPDATES.md#rce)
+4. **Crypto Miner on pod** - [to install cryptominer python based application on to a pod](https://github.com/vsk-coding/microservices-demo/blob/main/UPDATES.md#crypto-miner)

 > **Note:** These tweakings were done to make the application